Transformer-Encoder Trees for Efficient Multilingual Machine Translation and Speech Translation: Experimental Setup

 \subsection{Baselines and Variants}

-To fairly evaluate the effectiveness of the proposed TET model, we compare it against several conditions for both machine translation (MT) and speech translation (ST) tasks.

-For MT tasks, we compare: (1) {\bf TET}: The proposed model; (2) {\bf TET Random}: A tree with the same topology as TET but with languages randomly assigned to leaf nodes; (3) {\bf TEnc/lang}: One Transformer encoder per language, with the same depth as TET; (4) {\bf TEnc/all}: A single Transformer encoder for all languages, with the same depth as TET, using a special token at test time to specify the target language; (5) {\bf T5-small}: A pre-trained Transformer encoder-decoder \cite{raffel2020exploring} with 70M parameters is included as a baseline.
+For machine translation, we compare TET to the following architectures: \begin{itemize} \item {\bf TET-Rnd}: A tree with the same topology as TET, but the languages are randomly assigned to leaf nodes rather than following the language tree topology; \item {\bf TEnc/lang}: One Transformer encoder per language, with the same depth as TET; \item {\bf TEnc/all}: A single Transformer encoder for all languages, with the same depth as TET, using a special token to specify the target language. \end{itemize}